 You can also use Google Groups as mailing lists for your domain.

 Features: See Google Apps email features.

-Pricing: Starts at $5/user/month.
+Pricing: Starts at $6/user/month when billed annually.
 See Google Apps pricing.

 If you want to host your own mail, you can run a separate server (not managed by ServerPilot) and either install the entire mail hosting stack yourself or use one of the following control panels to manage mail.